HPC News Bytes – 20260504

 – Rack Scale Arch redux, Intel GPU roadmap change

-– LANL and OpenAI, national security apps, fully on-prem?
+– LLNL and OpenAI, national security apps, fully on-prem?

 – Google and Kairos Power, Small Modular (nuclear) Reactors